Biden’s second try at student loan cancellation moves forward with debate over the plan’s details

-WASHINGTON (AP) — President Joe Biden’s second attempt at student loan cancellation began moving forward Tuesday with a round of hearings to negotiate the details of a new plan.
+WASHINGTON (AP) — President Joe Biden’s second attempt at student loan cancellation moved forward Tuesday with a first round of negotiations to help guide the administration to a new plan.

-In a process known as negotiated rulemaking, 14 people chosen by the Biden administration are meeting for the first of three hearings on student loan relief.
-Their goal is to guide the Education Department toward a proposal after the Supreme Court rejected Biden’s first plan in June.
+The Biden administration vowed to try again after the Supreme Court rejected an earlier plan in June.
+In opening remarks at Tuesday’s hearing, Under Secretary of Education James Kvaal said the debt crisis threatens to undercut the promise of higher education.

+Biden directed the Education Department to find another path to loan relief after conservatives on the high court ruled that he couldn’t cancel loans using a 2003 law called the HEROES Act.

 The negotiators all come from outside the federal government and represent a range of viewpoints on student loans.
 The panel includes students and officials from a range of colleges, along with loan servicers, state officials and advocates including the NAACP.